Ellevate Network: Services

-Ellevate Network hosts networking events around the world: Online webinars, online networking, and career advice on topics like creating a personal brand, growing a business, finding a mentor, reinventing your career, and finding balance and fulfillment.
+Ellevate Network hosts global events through our system of Chapters, giving women the opportunity to connect and to expand their professional and personal networks.
+Additionally, members, guests and allies have access to monthly interactive Roundtable presentations/discussions.
+Each Roundtable (Executive, Ellevate, and Entrepreneur) is curated specifically for each member audience.
 Ellevate Network also provides squads to professional women, an innovative online program that uses technology to help professional women get ahead in business by leveraging Ellevate’s community to lean on and learn from.
 Special events, opportunities, and advice are all available for young professionals, working mothers, entrepreneurs, and senior executives.

 Partnerships

-On March 21, 2016 Ellevate announced a partnership with American Corporate Partners, a women's veteran mentoring program.
+On March 21, 2016, Ellevate announced a partnership with American Corporate Partners, a women's veteran mentoring program.
 In 2014, Ellevate partnered with Pax World Management to form the Pax Ellevate Global Women's Index Fund, a fund focused on companies with significant representation of women in director and officer positions.